Cinnamon/kotaemon/README.md

 - For developers:
   - A framework for building your own RAG-based document QA pipeline.
   - Customize and see your RAG pipeline in action with the provided UI (built with <a href='https://github.com/gradio-app/gradio'>Gradio <img src='https://img.shields.io/github/stars/gradio-app/gradio'></a>).
+  - If you use Gradio for developmenet, check out our theme here [kotaemon-gradio-theme](https://github.com/lone17/kotaemon-gradio-theme).

 ```yml
 +----------------------------------------------------------------------------+